 SEO is an art and a science.
 You do want to be targeting the right keywords and using phrases that your potential customers are searching to find your products and services in the content on your website.
 You do want to provide context for search engines, so their spiders and algorithms can understand what your website is about.

 But, you also want to be careful of how much you are optimizing your content.
 It is possible to overoptimize, which makes your content look unnatural and spammy.
-If it makes sense for users for you to add a keyword or add a link, do it.
+If it makes sense for users for you to add a keyword or add an outbound link, do it.
 However, make sure you are not stuffing keywords into your pages too many times and forcing them in unnaturally just to include them.

 A Brief History of Keyword Stuffing